tu2-atmanand/task-board-docs/docs/7_Examples/index.md

 # Examples

-I'll share few examples here few examples on how to create specific things based on user requests.
+More examples will be added here based on the user requests.
+But to get the latest and in-depth information, you may go through the [Task Board's Discussion](https://github.com/tu2-atmanand/task-board/discussion) forum to see how other users are using this plugin to establish their different workflows.